geokit/geokit-rails/README.markdown

 ## IMPORTANT: Gem dependency

-Geocoding is provided by the geokit gem at http://github.com/andre/geokit/tree/master
+To use geokit-rails, you need the Geokit gem at http://github.com/andre/geokit-gem/tree/master

 To install the gem:
     gem sources -a http://gems.github.com
-    sudo gem install andre-geokit
+    sudo gem install andre-geokit-gem

 ## FEATURE SUMMARY